T20 World Cup: South Africa thump India to lead Super Eight group

 India were bowled out for 111 chasing 188-run target and must now win their next two games to qualify for the semifinals.

-India have been handed a 76-run defeat by South Africa in their first match of the Super Eight stage of the T20 World Cup and now must win their next two games to have a chance of reaching the semifinals .
+India have been handed a 76-run defeat by South Africa in their first cricket match of the Super Eight stage of the T20 World Cup and now must win their next two games to have a chance of reaching the semifinals.

 The defending champions were bowled out for 111 in 18.5 overs while chasing a target of 188 at the Narendra Modi Stadium in Ahmedabad, India on Sunday.

-It was the cohosts’ first loss of the tournament also ended their 12-match winning streak in the T20 World Cup that they had carried on from their title-winning run in 2024.
+It was the cohosts’ first loss of the tournament and also ended their 12-match winning streak in the T20 World Cup that they had carried on from their title-winning run in 2024.

-South Africa’s bowlers put on a near-perfect display against a strong Indian batting line-up, and were backed by their fielders to leave the pre-tournament favourites reeling.
+South Africa’s bowlers put on a near-perfect display against a strong Indian batting lineup, and were backed by their fielders to leave the pre-tournament favourites reeling.

 India lost their in-form opener Ishan Kishan on the fourth ball of the innings to the offspin bowling of South Africa’s captain Aiden Markram while trying to hit against the spin.